daftspunk/pond/README.md

 LESS is compiled automatically when `watch` command runs.
 If there was a compilation error (file not found, missing semicolon, etc.) it might be needed to save `theme.less` or any `.vue` file to reanimate the compiler.

-### Copying assets
+### Copying lightweight assets

-Assets (images) are currently copied only once, when `watch` command starts.
+Lightweight assets (images, Pond Agent files) are currently copied only once, when `watch` command starts.
 Restart `watch` after changing assets.
 This will be automated later.

 Also, assets can be copied manually by running `npm run copy-assets`.

+### Copying heavy binary assets

+Binary assets are PHP files for the built-in Pond server.
+Copying them takes much time, so they are not copied when `watch` starts.
+Use `npm run copy-bin-assets` to copy updated binary assets.

 ## Packaging

 The packaging process creates distributive installers. macOS installer should be built in macOS, and Windows installer - in Windows.
 The outer directory hosts the SDK flavor of NW.js, which can't be used for packaging.
 That's why there's the `nw-normal` directory, which contains a normal NW.js flavor.

-* Build the application with `npm run build`.
 * Execute `npm run release`.
 This will create an installer file specific to the platform in the `releases` directory.

 Packaging copies `index.html`, `package.json` files and `dist` directory from the `app` directory to the final archive.
 If other files must be copied, update `tasks/util.js`.
+Before the packaging starts, the script builds the JavaScript and CSS and copies lightweight and platform-specific binary assets to `dist`.

 ## Coding standards